xplosionmind/tommi.space/content/jam/public/Server setup.md

 ### Customization

-What’s the real issue, to my surprise, wasn't get RSS-Bridge up and running as much as <u>making it actually work</u>.
+What’s the real issue, to my surprise, wasn’t get RSS-Bridge up and running as much as <u>making it actually work</u>.

 Below I collected some articles useful to sort thing out.